 Making healthy lifestyle changes takes dedication, but you can do it!
 Use these tips to keep you on track and make those goals turn into habits.

-This article was previously published by the Herald Extra and republished here with permission.
+A version of this article was published by the Daily Herald.
+It has been republished here with permission.